Converting To Multi Family NYC(Last Updated On: December 31, 2019)

 Elevator Requirements for Multi Family Conversions

-By the way basements count as a story but a cellar does not.
+By the way, basements count as a story but a cellar does not.
 Basements are less then 50% underground.
 A Cellar is more than 50% underground.
+See another blog post we wrote on the difference between a cellar and basement.

 Fire Alarm Requirements For Your Building Conversion